syncfusion-content/winui-docs/winui/Cartesian-Charts/GroupingStacked.md

 # Stacked Group Chart in WinUI Chart (SfCartesianChart)

-Cartesian chart provides support to group the stacked similar series by using the [`GroupName`]() property of stacked series.
+Chart provides support to group the stacked similar series by using the [`GroupName`]() property of stacked series.
 The stacked series which contains the same [`GroupName`]() will be stacked in a single group.

 {% tabs %}